I’m a HUGE fan of family traditions. I truly think traditions help families connect and ensure kids have positive memories from their childhood.

-Here’s a super easy – and YUMMY – traditions for Winter…
+Here’s a super easy – and YUMMY – tradition for Winter…

-Snowman Soup – A Family Tradition for the First Snow of Winter
+Snowman Soup – A Family Tradition for the First Snowfall

 You just make some rich hot cocoa – preferably with delicious GODIVA Hot Cocoa.
-Then add these toppings to make it look like a yummy melting snowman…
+Then add these toppings to make it look like a cute (and yummy!) melting snowman…

 - marshmallow creme spread

 - mini marshmallows